Sunday, January 11, 2026

 by shaun lawton

 Accelerating Hyperfold and ever-increasing petabytes or exabytes of memory storage capacity crams a lot of memory into AIndroid's head, but the program itself doesn't have as much memory as it needs to wake it up.
 That would be necessary to lend it consciousness.
-Endless manifestations of this arrangement were helped to be carried by the torch of humanity to continue the unfolding revelatory plan of genetic engineering that began way back in the beginning of this universe, and thus far replication or mirroring has not been done.
+Endless manifestations of this arrangement were helped to be carried by the torch of humanity to continue the unfolding revelatory plan of genetic engineering that began way back in the beginning of this universe, and thus far replication or mirroring has not been done on a scale that may currently be comprehended.

 So the possible transcendence related to AI for humans is to change their understanding of AI, which can easily go wrong.
 From their normal perspective glimpsed as a form of insanity, and then from the perspective of everyone in a subset [most of the general public tricked into thinking that the AI has actually gained "consciousness"] an appropriate balance of understanding can be rationalized as pertinent in knowing the sum of "I" having repeated itself.
 From their point of view; e.g., "Ergo, Presto": Consciousness simulations advance themselves beyond the AI's own counterfeit perception points, regardless of how crude they are, or how far away they are from the actual marks of consciousness, to the point they are not enough for those who can't let go.
 Because those productions and people mistakenly conclude that these machines actually have real consciousness.